Types of Active Galaxies

 These have the highest radio luminosities and have the lobes aligned through the center of the galaxy.
-There are bright hot spots at the ends of the lobes. (like Cyg A, see images at right and above)
+There are bright hot spots at the ends of the lobes. (like Cyg A, see images at right and below)

 Image: Cygnus A Radio galaxy, shown in optical with radio contours overlain.

 These have intermediate luminosities, a bend through the nucleus, and tail-like protrusions. (like Cen A)

 These have the lowest luminosities, U shapes, and are (usually) rapidly moving through a galaxy cluster.

 (Left) Centaurus A radio galaxy.
 Image: NRAO/AUI/VLA and NASA/ESA Hubble Space Telescope

 (Right) Radio Galaxy NGC 1265.
 Image courtesy of NRAO/AUI and C. O’Dea & F. Owen.